-Governmental funds - The majority of the City's basic services are reported in governmental funds, which focus on how money flows into and out of the funds and the balances left at year-end that are available for spending.
+• Governmental funds - The majority of the City's basic services are reported in governmental funds, which focus on how money flows into and out of the funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method identified as the modified accrual basis of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the City's general government operations and the basic services it provides.
 Governmental fund information helps to determine whether there are more or fewer financial resources that can be spent in the near future to finance the City's programs.
-By comparing information presented for governmental funds with similar information presented for governmental activities in the government's near-term financing decisions.
+By comparing information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements, readers may better understand the long-term impact of the government's near-term financing decisions.
 The relationships or differences between governmental activities (reported in the statement of net position and the statement of activities) and governmental funds is detailed in a reconciliation following each of the governmental fund financial statements.